Council of Europe creates rules for Artificial Intelligence

 Stanford University Libraries via Public Domain Review

 Algorithmic systems – often referred to by the buzzword Artificial Intelligence (AI) – increasingly pervade our daily lives.
 They are used to detect social benefits fraud, to surveil people at the workplace, or to predict parolees’ risk of reoffending.
 Often, these systems do not only rest on shaky scientific grounds but can be used in ways that infringe people’s basic rights – like those to non-discrimination, freedom of expression, privacy, or access to justice –, can undermine foundational democratic principles, and through their non-transparent nature and the lack of accountability mechanisms can be in tension with the rule of law.
-Against this background and in light of its mandate, the Council of Europe has recognized the need for states to govern the development and use of AI systems: To this end, its member states and selected other interested states – like the US or Japan – are negotiating a Convention in AI.
-Civil society organizations like AlgorithmWatch, experts, and companies are participating in the negotiations as observers.
+Against this background and in light of its mandate, the Council of Europe had recognized the need for states to govern the development and use of AI systems: To this end, its member states – among which Switzerland – and selected other interested states – like the US or Japan – had been negotiating a Convention in AI.
+Civil society organizations like AlgorithmWatch, experts, and companies also participated in the negotiations as observers.

 What would this mean?
 How will the outcome of the Council of Europe’s work protect our rights, our democracy, and principles of rule of law?

-As of today, the Council of Europe’s plan is to create an international ‘Convention’ or a ‘Framework Convention’, both of which would be international treaties that are legally binding under international law upon states that sign on to it.
+The Council of Europe’s plan created an international "Framework Convention," which is an international treaty that will become legally binding under international law upon states that sign on to it.
 States would thus be free to sign or not to – but if they do, they legally commit themselves to comply with it.
-Signatures would be open to non-member states, which is why states like the US or Israel are participating in the current negotiations.
+Signatures will be open to non-member states, which is why states like the US or Israel also participated in the negotiations.

 What has happened so far?